Challenge How To

 Work on your solution

 You need to generate your solution for the test set as test-A/out.tsv.
-You may also generate the solution for the dev set (dev-0/out.tsv).
+It is also recommended to generate the output for the dev set (dev-0/out.tsv).

 You can evaluate results for the dev set locally: